-- 17.1 The Board of Trustees endorses the organization of a group of Friends of the Francestown Library who will augment programs and projects proposed by the Library staff and Trustees.
+16.1 The Board of Trustees endorses the organization of a group of Friends of the Francestown Library who will augment programs and projects proposed by the Library staff and Trustees.
 The Trustees concur with the policy of a Friends organization set forth in New Hampshire Library Trustees Handbook which states: "Friends of the Library working in cooperation with the Trustees and Director provide valuable support and assistance in the local Library Program.
 Friends are volunteers who form an organization to bring about public awareness of the Library, its resources, service to the community, and needs.
 They advocate and support programs to improve and expand good Library service in the community.
-The Trustees, Director and Friends working together constitute a strong Library team so long as each entity clearly understands its role." - 17.2 Friends' activities may include, but are not limited to:
+The Trustees, Director and Friends working together constitute a strong Library team so long as each entity clearly understands its role."

+16.2 Friends' activities may include, but are not limited to:

-- Raising funds for Library enrichment programs/services - Sponsoring children and adult cultural and educational programs - Supporting Library building and improvement incentives - Running book sales - Publishing news about the Library - Encouraging Library support by others - Providing equipment or furniture - 17.3 The Director or a member of the Board of Trustees shall attend meetings of the Friends. - 17.4 The Friends shall report to the Board of Trustees annually in January in order to be included in the Library's Annual Report to the Town Meeting. - 17.5 The Friends shall operate within their own budget with an accounting separate and apart from the Library's budget and from the Trustees' accounts for gifts and bequests.
+- Raising funds for Library enrichment programs/services

+- Sponsoring children and adult cultural and educational programs

+- Supporting Library building and improvement incentives

+- Running book sales

+- Publishing news about the Library

+- Encouraging Library support by others

+- Providing equipment or furniture

+16.3 The Director or a member of the Board of Trustees shall attend meetings of the Friends.

+16.4 The Friends shall report to the Board of Trustees annually in January in order to be included in the Library's Annual Report to the Town Meeting.